zs-barnes/sicp-exercises/chapter1.md

 By making two recursive calls, we are cancelling out the benefit we recieved with succesive squaring, creating an O(n) runtime.

 ## Exercise 1.27
-Here is my implementation of a test to check for a carmichael number:
+Implementation of a test to check for a carmichael number:
 ```
 (define (carmichael n)
   (carmichael-iter n 2))